Symmetric cone: Möbius transformations

 The Möbius transformations fixing ∞ are just the upper triangular matrices B = UD = DU.
 If g does not fix ∞, it sends ∞ to a finite point a.
 But then g can be composed with an upper unitriangular matrix to send a to 0 and then with J to send 0 to infinity.
-This argument gives the one of the simplest examples of the Bruhat decomposition:
+This argument gives one of the simplest examples of the Bruhat decomposition: